 To be eligible for annual crime prevention funding from the State government, Council is required to consult with the local community.

-This approach is documented in our Safer Community Compact 2016 - 2019 (link to download is on the right hand side of this page).
+This approach is documented in our Safer Community Compact 2016 - 2019.

 Council developed the Compact as an evidence-based plan that draws on statistical information to develop a crime profile.
 Through consultation with the Police, community stakeholders and local service providers, two priority crimes were identified for Byron Shire: